Luis Muriel: Sevilla

 On 11 July 2017, La Liga side Sevilla announced the signing of Muriel for a reported club-record fee €20m, with potential add-ons.
 He made his debut on 19 August, starting in a 1–1 draw with Espanyol and scored his first goal for the club on 17 September, netting the winner in a 1–0 victory over Girona.

 Following a disappointing debut campaign, in which he only scored 9 goals in 46 appearances, Muriel found himself behind Wissam Ben Yedder and new club signings André Silva and Quincy Promes in the pecking order for Sevilla the following season.

 Loan to Fiorentina

 On 2 January 2019, Muriel returned to Serie A after signing with Fiorentina on loan for the remainder of the season.
 He scored a hat-trick on his non-competitive debut a week later in a win over Maltese side, Hibernians before making his official debut on 14 January in a 2–0 Coppa Italia win over Torino.
 He then scored twice on his league debut on 20 January during a 3–3 draw with former club, Sampdoria.
+On 30 January, Muriel scored and assisted in a 7-1 Coppa Italia victory over Roma.

-He ultimately scored six league goals during his loan spell but was not signed permanently after the club underwent a change in ownership.
+In total, Muriel scored six league goals and three cup goals during his loan spell but was not signed permanently after the club underwent a change in ownership.

 Atalanta

-On 21 June 2019, after a successful loan spell with Fiorentina, Muriel returned to Serie A after signing with Atalanta in a permanent deal worth a reported €18m.
+On 21 June 2019, after a successful loan spell with Fiorentina, Muriel returned to Serie A after signing with Atalanta in a permanent deal worth a reported €18 million.
+For the 2020–21 Atalanta season, he was the team's top goalscorer in Serie A league games (22 goals), and for all competitions (26 goals).